syn-pravinshelar/Insurance-Application/README.md

 ================================================================================

-The application is simple a single EC2 instance loading with Ubuntu and running Docker with Node and Mongo built in
+The application is simple a single EC2 instance loading with Ubuntu and running Docker with Node and Mongo built in.

+Healthcheck Route URL:

+> curl http://localhost/api/v1/healthcheck -X GET -H "Content-Type: application/json"

 ================================================================================